alphagov/verify-self-service/doc/adr/0003-use-pundit-for-rbac.md

 ## Decision

-After some investigation and discussion into various ways of implementing RBAC within ruby we have decided to implement the Pundit Ruby gem within the Verify Self Service application.
+After some investigation and discussion into various ways of implementing RBAC within Ruby we have decided to implement the Pundit Ruby gem within the Verify Self Service application.
 This gem provides us with a way of creating policies which apply to the app as a whole and to individual classes within the application.